-1.4.
+2.4.
 Scope

 Daiwa Capital Markets Europe Limited is regulated by The Financial Conduct Authority ("the FCA") in the UK.
-These Pillar 3 disclosures have been prepared as at 31 March 2014, which is the Firm's accounting reference date and financial year-end.
+These Pillar 3 disclosures have been prepared as at 31 March 2015, which is the Firm's accounting reference date and financial year-end.

-1.5.
+2.5.
 Basis of Disclosures

-The Pillar 3 disclosures presented here are the consolidated view for the Firm and include both the quantitative and qualitative information in relation to credit risk and market risk, both of which have been prepared on a "standardised approach" basis in accordance with the rules set out in Part Eight of the Capital Requirement Regulation from CRD IV which replaced Chapter 11 of the Prudential Sourcebook for Banks, Building Societies and Investment Firms (BIPRU) section of the FCA handbook.
+The Pillar 3 disclosures presented here are the consolidated view for the Firm and include both the quantitative and qualitative information in relation to credit risk and market risk, both of which have been prepared on a "standardised approach" basis, and are disclosed in accordance with Part Eight of the Capital Requirement Regulation (CRR) which replaced Chapter 11 of the Prudential Sourcebook for Banks, Building Societies and Investment Firms (BIPRU) section of the FCA handbook.